Rørvig

-Rørvig is a small town with a population of 993 (1 January 2025) in the northern part of the island of Zealand (Sjælland) in eastern Denmark.
+Rørvig is a small town with a population of 996 (1 January 2026) in the northern part of the island of Zealand (Sjælland) in eastern Denmark.

 Geography

 Rørvig is surrounded by water on three sides: to the north is the Kattegat, to the east is the channel leading into Roskilde Fjord, and to the south is the Isefjord.
 There is a small fishing industry there, as well as a marina for pleasure craft.
 The pier is excellent for crabbing (take a peg, a long piece of string and a bucket; the local fish shop usually has old fish heads for bait!).
 A short distance from Rørvig is a site that is in the centre of Denmark.
 The centre of Denmark is marked with a big stone.
-At Rørvig harbour, there is a fishing boat that was used during WW2 for dearming mines out at sea.
-On the boat, you get a fishing rod and worms for fishing flounder and other flat fish, occasionally you can catch a puffer.

-There are several places where you can stay.
-A popular place to stay is Rørvig senter which is a set of summer houses you can rent.
-These houses usually have two bedrooms, a kitchen-livingroom-dining room, hall and two bathrooms.
-Each building is split into two.
-Recently they have built luxury houses which are bigger and more suitable for families.
-There is a grill in the centre which can be used by all.
-There are several shops in the centre of Rørvig including meny (a big food shop) a butcher and some clothing shops.

 Rørvig is located a few kilometres from Nykøbing Sjælland.

 The famous Solvognen chariot from the Nordic Bronze Age has been on display at a museum in Rørvig since it was found in the bogs.